thsaravana/thsaravana.github.io/_posts/2021-08-16-jacoco-single-coverage-for-multi-module.md

 ---

 I am working on an android project with multiple modules.
 I use JaCoCo for code coverage, and it's setup in a way that a coverage report is generated for each module.
-Recently, I was asked to generate a single code coverage report for the entire project so that it could be visualized.
+Recently, I was in a need to generate a single code coverage report for the entire project so that it could be visualized.
 This blog explains how this could be done, since I didn't find any other material on this.